 - Hepatitis B;

 Dental care in Russia is usually paid for either separately or as an additional extra on a private healthcare insurance package.
 If you decide to go to a non-private dental clinic, you might need to take a Russian speaker with you.
-Dental clinics in Russia offer everything from preventative and restorative treatment to cosmetic treatment, and some even open 24/7.
+Dental clinics in Russia offer everything from preventative and restorative treatment to cosmetic treatment, and some are even open 24/7.

 There are many dental clinics in Moscow for expats, including: